manasdhir/exploratory-data-analysis/README.md

 * handling unwanted or incorrect observations
 * working with outliers
    * using visualization tools such as boxplots,scatterplots to find outliers
-   * using statistical rules such as z score to find outliers
+   * using statistical rules such as z score to find outliers.